-How to Help Kids with Self-Esteem
+How to Help Kids with Self-Esteem.

 This Article is brought to you by Mathnasium of Sayville.

-Self-esteem effects so much more than just a child’s personality.
+Self-esteem affects so much more than just a child’s personality.
 Self-esteem is one of those cyclical things.
 With great self-esteem tends to come confidence in their school work.
 With confidence in their work comes good grades.
 With good grades comes… high self-esteem!
 It is a magical thing.
 It can be a painful thing to watch if your little one is not as self-confident as they should be, and it can have some pretty negative consequences.
 So what can you do to boost their confidence?

 Focus on Their Skills